Flunitrazepam: Special precautions

 Benzodiazepines require special precaution if used in the elderly, during pregnancy, in children, in alcohol- or drug-dependent individuals, and in individuals with comorbid psychiatric disorders.

 Impairment of driving skills with a resultant increased risk of road traffic accidents is probably the most important adverse effect.
 This side-effect is not unique to flunitrazepam but also occurs with other hypnotic drugs.
 Flunitrazepam seems to have a particularly high risk of road traffic accidents compared to other hypnotic drugs.
 Extreme caution should be exercised by drivers after taking flunitrazepam.

 Interactions

-The use of flunitrazepam in combination with alcoholic beverages synergizes the adverse effects, and can lead to toxicity and death.
+The use of flunitrazepam in combination with alcohol synergizes the adverse effects, and can lead to toxicity and death.

 Overdose

 Flunitrazepam is a drug that is frequently involved in drug intoxication, including overdose.
 Overdose of flunitrazepam may result in excessive sedation, or impairment of balance or speech.
 This may progress in severe overdoses to respiratory depression or coma and possibly death.
-The risk of overdose is increased if flunitrazepam is taken in combination with CNS depressants such as ethanol (alcohol) and opioids.
+The risk of overdose is increased if flunitrazepam is taken in combination with CNS depressants such as alcohol and opioids.
 Flunitrazepam overdose responds to the GABA_{A} receptor antagonist flumazenil, which thus can be used as a treatment.